yifso/nteract/packages/jupyter-widgets/implementation.md

 	}
 }
 ```
-5. Write your `_create_comm` function in the `ManagerBase`.
+5. Write your `_create_comm` function in your `Manager` class.
 This will basically just instantiate your implementation of the `IClassicComm` you just made.
-6. Write your `display_view` function.
+6. Write your `display_view` function in your `Manager` class.
 It is tempting to simply use `view.setElement(el)` and pass in the element you want this displayed to. **Do not do this!** Some widgets, specifically Box based widgets, are designed to make their own Phosphor element and not allow their element to be set.
 I highly, *highly*, recommend that you just use Phosphor.
 If you do, all you need to write is something like this:
 ```
 display_view(msg:  KernelMessage.IMessage, view:  base.DOMWidgetView, options:  any):  Promise<base.DOMWidgetView> {
 	pWidget.Widget.attach(view.pWidget, options.el);
 }
 ```
-7. If you decide not to list to me in 6 and don't want to use Phosphor, you need to:
+7. If you decide not to use Phosphor in step 6, you need to:
 	* Call `view.trigger("displayed")`
 	* Call `view.delegateEvents()`
 	* Figure out a way to display the Box elements without passing your own in.
 You can possibly get away with something like `el.appendChild(view.el)`, but I have not tried this.